Mikano International Limited

-Mikano International Limited is a Nigerian company with interest in power generation, real estate and construction.
+Mikano International Limited is a Nigerian company in the power generation, real estate and construction sectors.
 This company offers sales, maintenance, assembly and distribution of power generation products, real estate development, and sales of construction equipment.

 Headquartered in Lagos, Nigeria, Mikano assembles power generating sets from manufacturers; MTU Onsite Energy (Germany), Perkins and Stamford alternator (United Kingdom), providing diesel and gas generating sets ranging from 9kva to 20,000kva for homes and industries.

 History

 Established in 1993 with a focus on importing, servicing, and maintenance of generators, Mikano began to assemble generating sets in Nigeria.

-Mikano has further diversified its activities from Power Generation into Steel fabrication, Electrical & Lightings, and Construction industry.
+Mikano has further diversified its activities from power generation into steel fabrication, electronics and lighting, and the construction industry.

-In 2016, it expanded its operation into the real estate space with its Karameh City Project, an industrial complex in Nigeria with eight warehouses measuring 7,200 square meters, located at Warewa, Ogun state.
+In 2016, it expanded its operation into the real estate space with the Karameh City Project, an industrial complex in Nigeria with eight warehouses measuring 7,200 square meters, located at Warewa, Ogun state.

-Business Activities
+Business activities

-With initial interest in power generation, Mikano has diversified its business activities into Steel fabrication, Electrical & Lightings, and Real Estate/Construction industry, partnering with Schneider Electric, ABB, Raychem from TE Connectivity- being the official stockist of their MV & HV products; Philips Lightings- as the supplier of their Fittings & lightings products and Siemens for Type-Tested Compact Sub-Station.
+Mikano has partnered with Schneider Electric, ABB, Raychem (as stockist of MV & HV products), Philips Lightings (as the supplier of fittings and lighting products) and Siemens (for type-tested compact sub-stations).